sbanuba/analytical-engineer-course/README.md

    - This is why ER mnodels are a set of normalised tables and are used for transactional databases(OLTP)
    - Different levels of normal form and normalization rules
    - Minimises data redundancy and improvees data integrity
       - Data redundacy is where we have repeated number of rows at multiple places
    - Non normalised table takes more space and also creates data anomalies
       - 3 types of anomalies:
         - Insertion Anomaly
         - Deletion Anomaly
         - Modification (Update) Anomaly
    - It is a way of orginise data in our database and part of the modelling process

+ * Levels of Normalisation
+    - First normal form (1NF)
+    - Second normal form (2NF)
+    - Third normal form (3NF) = ER Model
+    - Fourth normal form (4NF) or Boyce Codd Normal Form(BCNF)
+    - Fifth normal form(5NF)

+   * 3 Steps to Normalise an Entity